Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

 Asymptotic analysis of the behavior of the composite algorithm is complicated by the need to marginalize over all possible momentum draws as well as HMC's dependence on the previous configuration, which means that the distribution of reweighting factors no longer captures all information about overall sampling performance.
 However, we can make estimates by considering the asymptotics of flow proposals made on top of fixed HMC evolutions.
 Between HMC steps, proposals are made completely independently to update a fixed configuration.
 We can model the distribution of rejection run lengths under the composite algorithm, starting from some initial configuration $\phi_0$, as a generalization of the geometric distribution

-where $A(t)$ is a time-dependent acceptance rate out of the configuration.
-Before the first HMC step, ${A(t) = A(\phi_0 \rightarrow \tilde{p})}$ as in the pure-flow case; after the first HMC step, $A(t) = A(\phi_1 \rightarrow \tilde{p})$ where $\phi_1$ is the evolved configuration.
+where $A(t) = A(\phi_t \rightarrow \tilde{p})$ is a time-dependent acceptance rate out of the configuration evolved by $t$ steps of HMC, $\phi_t$.
 We have made explicit the dependence on the (infinite) set of momentum fields $\bm{\Pi}$ drawn for use in all ensuing HMC steps, which must be marginalized over to quantify asymptotic sampling performance.
-In practice we compute this distribution for a fixed HMC chain beginning with $\phi_0$, and marginalize by including estimates made using 100 different chains with different seeds.
+We approximate this marginalization by averaging over 100 HMC chains evolved from $\phi_0$ using different random seeds.
 After 100 trajectories the unnormalized geometric distributions are zero within numerical precision, even for $n_F=1$, indicating that expectations computed using the truncated distributions are converged and accurate.

 The results, shown in Fig.~\ref{fig:mixin_escape_times}, demonstrate that even infrequent HMC steps will truncate long rejection runs.
 In the purely flow-based MCMC limit $n_F = \infty$, the typical run length following the tail samples is $\sim 10^3$, but the longest is $\sim 10^8$.
-A single HMC step per thousand flow steps, $n_F = 1000$, does not change the typical run length appreciably, but does truncate the maximum run length to $\sim 10^4$, indicating that the neighborhoods of high-weight configurations are not extensive (as would be the case with a mode-collapsed model).
+A single HMC step per thousand flow steps, $n_F = 1000$, does not change the typical run length appreciably, but does truncate the maximum run length to $\sim 10^4$.
+This indicates that the neighborhoods of high-weight configurations are not extensive (as would be the case with a mode-collapsed model).
 As the frequency of HMC steps increases, the maximum escape time out of the tail configurations decreases progressively, and the shape of the distribution changes more substantially.